As directed by the Department for Education, we have a duty to promote the fundamental British values of:

 mutual respect for and tolerance of those with different faiths and beliefs and for those without faith

-The examples that follow are an indication of some of the many ways we seek to embed British values at Lindale School.
+These are some of the many ways we seek to embed British values at Lindale School.

-• We ensure children have exposure to a wide experience beyond their local community during which these concepts are shown, through for example, sporting events, a range of visits and use of outdoor education centres.
+We ensure children have exposure to experiences beyond their local community during which these concepts are shown E.g. through for sporting events, a range of visits and use of outdoor education centres.

-• The local police and PCSOs visit school to support children in keeping the law and be safe, particularly in relation to road safety and care with fireworks and Halloween.
+Local police and PCSOs visit school to support children in keeping the law and being safe, particularly in relation to road safety and care with fireworks.

-• We often have special events where children learn in mixed age groups and older ones are encouraged to care for and lead younger children.
+We organise special events where children learn in mixed age groups, with older children encouraged to care for and lead younger ones.

-• Governors through the Pastoral and Community committee monitor the impact of the school’s work in this area through pupil and parent conversations and learning walks.
+Governors monitor the impact of the school’s work in this area through pupil conversations and learning walks.